 The nutrition programs have more stringent probation and dismissal rules than those of the general university.
 In accepting admission into the College of Applied Health Sciences, students enrolled in each of the departments commit themselves to the UIC Standards of Conduct and the ethics of their chosen professions, as well as the guidelines of the respective programs.
-Therefore, nutrition students are expected to adhere to the highest academic and professional standards in all aspects of their education, including clinical and community based assignments and fieldwork.
+Therefore, nutrition students are expected to adhere to the highest academic and professional standards in all aspects of their education.
 The health professions are fields in which practitioners must be fully cognizant of their roles and responsibilities in the communities they seek to serve.
 The professions, and therefore the College, demand exemplary conduct from their members.
 All members of the student body and the faculty of the College are responsible for upholding these standards.